emipa606/FrontlineTrenches/README.md

 =====Changelog V.2======
 - lowered aiming and cooldown time of PAK to improve it
-- Fixed Bug: Enemys won't spawn with MGs during raids
+- Fixed Bug: Enemys won&apos;t spawn with MGs during raids
 - Fixed Bug: Scherenfernrohr now has a Thingclass by itself
 ======================